 “Hey,” I said shortly, the vibe of New York already washing away the modicum of relaxation I’d felt hours earlier.

 “Hey, habibti!”
 Sara beamed over her shoulder, using an Arabic endearment.
+Her parents were from Lebanon.
 “How was the trip?”

-She scoffed good-naturedly.
-“I don’t know which beach you ended up on.
-But remind me not to go there.”
+She scoffed gently.
+“I don’t know which beach you ended up on, but remind me not to go there.
+Hey, what’s that?”
+She pointed at my wrist.

 One read: “Far and away the best prize that life has to offer is the chance to work hard at work worth doing.” —Theodore Roosevelt.